Richard Seymour-Conway, 4th Marquess of Hertford: Career

-While Earl of Yarmouth he served as a British MP for County Antrim from 1822 to 1826, but he spent most of his life in Paris, in a large apartment in the city and, from 1848, at the Château de Bagatelle, a small country house in the Bois de Boulogne on the outskirts.
-When shown the extent of his Irish possessions, he is reported to have replied, "Well, I see it for the first time, and pray God! for the last time."
+While Earl of Yarmouth he served as a British MP for County Antrim from 1822 to 1826, but is not recorded in Hansard as having made any contributions to debate.
+He spent most of his life in Paris, in a large apartment in the city and, from 1848, on its outskirts at the Château de Bagatelle, a small country house in the Bois de Boulogne formerly in the possession of the Count of Artois, the brother of the Louis XVI.
 His English residences were Hertford House in Manchester Square, London, now home to the Wallace Collection, and Ragley Hall, which still belongs to the family.

+In 1842, as the 4th Marquess of Hertford, he inherited a 10 by 14 mile Irish estate in Lagan Valley, including the town of Lisburn, on which some 4,000 tenants (and many more sub-tenants) provided an income of £60,000 (or £5 million in today's money).
+He was to visit it but once, and then with the wish that, "pray God!", he should never have to do so again.
+When the edge of the Great Irish Famine reached the valley in 1847 and 1848, the Marquess declined to join the local mill owners in subscribing to the relief efforts.

 According to the Goncourt brothers, Lord Hertford was "a complete, absolute, unashamed monster" who once proudly declared that "when I die I shall at least have the consolation of knowing that I have never rendered anyone a service."

-Lord Hertford died in 1870, aged 70 in Paris, unmarried and without legitimate issue, and his titles passed to his distant cousin Francis Seymour.
+Lord Hertford died in 1870, aged 70 in Paris, unmarried and without legitimate issue, and his titles passed to his second cousin Francis Seymour (their parents were first cousins).
 Lord Hertford's illegitimate son and secretary, Sir Richard Wallace, 1st Baronet (1818–1890), inherited his art collection.

 Art collection

+Hertford was an important art collector.
 Manchester House (as Hertford House was originally known) was let until 1850 as the French embassy, but from 1852 was used principally to house items from Hertford's art collection.
-He was an important art collector, named after his illegitimate son Sir Richard Wallace, to whom he left it and as much property as was not entailed.
-Wallace's widow bequeathed the collection of paintings and objects to the nation and form the nucleus of the Wallace Collection.
+He had left it and the property that was not entailed to his illegitimate son Sir Richard Wallace.
+Wallace's widow bequeathed the collection of paintings and objects to the nation and they form the nucleus of the Wallace Collection.